Polkas/cat2cat/README.md

 - stop removing variables for statistical models because variable categories are not the same across time
 - use a statistical modelling to join datasets from different time points and retain categorical variable structure
 - visualize any factor variable across time
+- real world datasets like `occup`

 In many projects where dataset contains a categorical variable one of the biggest obstacle is that the data provider during internal processes was changing an encoding of this variable during a time.
 Thus some categories were grouped and other were separated or a new one is added or an old one is removed.
+The main objective is to merge a few surveys published by some data provider over the years.

 ## Installation